velascoandres/excalibur/README.md

 For Document the API-REST paths on swagger, you need to make use of `CrudDoc` decorator or `CrudApi` decorator.

 Example:
-For every method you should make a configuration.
+For every CRUD method you should make a configuration.
 The follwing example shows a complete example.

 In another file if you want, make the configuration as a constant.